 for the PhonoWord input

-execution of the PhonoWord_input
+execution of the PhonoWord_input function creates the

 WordStream